LionMM/laravel-ff-webdriver/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/LionMM/laravel-ff-webdriver/total.svg?style=flat-square)]()

-Selenium Firefox web-driver interface for Laravel 5.2.
+Selenium Firefox web-driver adapter  (for Laravel 5.2.* and standalone use)

 This package uses the facebook's [php-webdriver](https://github.com/facebook/php-webdriver) library

 Collect all mostly used methods in one class and give providers and aliases for working vs it

+Now can be used standalone

 ## Laravel supporting